martinbrader/upy-CYD01/README.md

 ![alt text](documentation/thonny_options.png)
 ![alt text](documentation/thonny_options2.png)

+In Thonny if the "lib" folder doesn't exist use Thonny to copy in the lib directory.
-In Thonny create a "lib" folder in your CYD and copy in files:
+If the "lib" folder is already present in your CYD then copy in these files:

+- cyd_colours.py (colour definitions)
+- cyd_mqtt.py (mqtt class)
+- cyd_utils.py (set of CYD utilities)
+- cyd_wifi_manager (wifi connection class)
 - ili9341.py (the drivers for CYD)
-- cyd_colours.py (my colour definitions)
-- cyd_utils (my set of CYD utilities)
+- umqttsimple.py (mqtt driver)
 - xglcd_font.py (font drivers)
 - xpt2046.py (touch screen drivers for CYD)